asyncapi/learning-paths/100-level-AsyncAPI-Intro/step5.md

 ## AsyncAPI tools

-There are different creative tools in your AsyncAPI toolkit:

 AsyncAPI Studio helps you design and create a blueprint for your asynchronous API.
 For example, you are planning a birthday party and drawing a map displaying how messages move from one friend to another.
 Async CLI (Command-Line Interface) helps you run AsyncAPI using text commands in a terminal.
 For example, you type “Bake the cake” in the AsyncCLI, and the CLI bakes a cake for you.